2026 Available to Grant

 • Multi-year funding requests

-• Operating or program deficits
+• Operating deficits

 • Political advocacy that supports or promotes the interests of any one political party or candidate

-• Loans, scholarships, fellowships, honorary awards
+• Loans, scholarships, fellowships, honorary awards, or travel grants

 • Requests from individuals